 Start off your Lisbon sightseeing tour in the Belem quarter, home to some of the most beautiful monuments from the 15th and 16th centuries, such as the Belem Tower (a UNESCO World Heritage Site) and the Monument for the Discoveries.
 The next stop on your itinerary is the S. Jerome Monastery church, another UNESCO World Heritage Site, that is considered to be the ultimate Manueline masterpiece.
 The next part of your tour takes you along the river to Alfama, a historic district popular for its old world streets, handicraft shops and Port wine.
 Sample the delicious wine and head over to Baixa to gawk at some of the most important squares in the city, the Restauradores Square, Trade Square and the Rossio Square.
 Before ending your tour, drive down to Liberdade Avenue, popularly known as the boulevard of Lisbon.

-Check out the following sightseeing tour in Lisbon.
+Check out the following sightseeing tours in Lisbon.

 Costa Vincentina National Park